raymerjacque/Electra_AI_Center/README.md

 # Electra_AI_Center  - connect with us on Discord : https://discord.gg/rYdcWz3Ch6

-# Electra AI — Plugin System Guide
+# Electra AI — Plugin System Guide for the Intergated AI system on AI-OS

 **Electra AI Terminal** is the AI assistant built into MakuluLinux.
 The core application is distributed as a compiled binary (`ai_terminal.bin`) to protect proprietary backend credentials.
 The **plugin system** is the open extension layer that allows the community to contribute new features, connect third-party APIs, and extend Electra's capabilities — all without access to the source code.